 What checks do I need?

-Amiodarone - You will require regular blood tests to check liver and thyroid function.
+You may need regular blood tests to check on your liver, thyroid, lung and kidney function.

 What happens if I miss a dose?

 If you forget to take a dose, take it immediately, then continue as normal the following day.
 However, if it’s almost time for the next dose, skip the missed dose and continue as normal.